1950s Italian Perforated Chandelier

 Period: 1940s, 1950s – Mid-Century Modern.

 Designer: To be appraised.

 Manufacturer: To be appraised.

-A typical Italian chandelier from the 1940s, 1950s.
+A typical Italian chandelier from the 1940’s, 1950’s.
 It was acquired in Italy some years ago.
-No information to be found, unfortunately.
+No label and no information to be found, unfortunately.
 A similar lamp was never found over all these years.

 The most famous artist who created lamps and furniture in perforated metal was Mathieu Matégot (1910 – 2001).
-This lamp is not by his hand.
+This lamp is of course not by his hand.